Stay in the know!

 Keywords: Cropping Systems, Soil Health, Crop Nutrient Management, Weed Management

-Crop/Livestock Type: Corn, Soybean
+Crop/Livestock Type: Corn, Cover Crop, Soybean

 This article, published by Organic Agronomy Training Service (OATS), outlines a holistic approach to organic weed management in soybeans, emphasizing that effective control begins long before planting through rotation design, seedbank reduction, and sound agronomy.